Amanda and the Alien: Reception

 The New York Daily News criticized Eggert's acting and wrote that the film "wastes so much time deciding whether it wants to steal from Life-force, Starman, Species or Earth Girls Are Easy that it goes nowhere fast."
+A reviewer for The News and Advance panned the film, criticizing Eggert's character, the plot, and Eggert's acting, telling readers that children might be interested based on the title but that "if you have to, lock them in the basement to keep them away from this one."